Burgess Hill Town F.C.: History

 Former Brighton & Hove Albion defender Ian Chapman was appointed manager around 2011.
 He steered the club to promotion from the 8th tier in the 2014–15 season as his side obtained 109 points.
 The Hillians played in the 7th tier of English football, their highest ever standings until they were relegated at the end of the 2018–19 season.
 The team reached the Sussex Senior Challenge Cup final in the 2018–19 season, guided by former Lewes coach Simon Wormull, who had replaced Chapman after a defeat away to Bognor Regis Town.
 Bognor also defeated the Hillians in the Sussex Senior Cup final Ross Murdoch scored the only goal for Hill in a 2–1 defeat after extra time.

 Back in the 8th tier the Hillians started off the 2019–20 campaign by beating league favourites Hythe Town 7–2 at Leylands Park, but after a run of poor form Wormull was sacked and former Brentford defender Jay Lovett was named as his successor.

+During the 2022–23 season Burgess Hill fought a long relegation battle, avoiding the relegation play-off spots on the final day of the season with a 0–0 draw at home with Beckenham Town along with the right combination of other results.
+During the season, Hill sacked manager Jay Lovett (who within days moved to Haywards Heath Town) whilst in a poor position and replaced him with travelled manager Matt Longhurst, who resigned after a handful of games in March 2023 following a 4–1 win over Corinthian due to "logistical circumstances".
+Longhurst enjoyed popularity during his short tenure at the club having some good results and being recognised by his fashion on the sideline.
+For the remainder of the season, The Hillians were under player-manager Lewis Taylor, the midfielder led Burgess Hill to retaining their place in the 8th tier.
+During this season, Burgess Hill Town also changed ownership, seeing Vince Alfieri, who had founded Burgess Hill Town Juniors, taking over as owner and chairman from Kevin Newell.
+In late 2023, Alfieri then brought in Vicky Gaffney and David Corney as co-owners.
+In February 2025, Corney / Gaffney completed the purchase of the remaining shares of the club from Alfieri to become full owners.
+Dave Bradbury, Operations Director and long time fan of the club, and Gary Mansell, Director of Football were added to the clubs Board in May 2025.